andersix/dotfiles/README.md

 # my dotfiles

 Welcome to my $HOME.
-This repository contains my personal configuration files for Linux (Arch, Debian, RHEL variants) and macOS.
-I've migrated to ZSH on personal machines but maintain BASH for work RHEL systems.
+This repository contains my personal configuration files for Linux and macOS, and a crazy powerful simple methodology to manage them, making setup on new machines, and keeping them in sync on existing ones, very easy.

 ## What is This?

 This repository serves two purposes:

-1. **A Methodology**: A bare Git repository approach for managing dotfiles—no symlinks, no extra tooling, just Git.
+1. **A Methodology**:
+    - A bare Git repository approach for managing dotfiles—no symlinks, no extra tooling, just Git.
 This methodology is universal and works with anyone's configuration files.

+3. **My Implementation**:
-2. **My Implementation**: My personal configuration files managed using this methodology (cross-platform bash/zsh, vim, tmux, Starship prompt, XDG compliance, and modern CLI tool integration).
+    - My personal configuration files managed using this methodology (cross-platform bash/zsh, vim, tmux, Starship prompt, XDG compliance, and modern CLI tool integration).

 ## Documentation